 safeguards for the storage and disposal of all controlled substances that have been prescribed for Residents participating in SAMM, LMA, and Basic Health Services; and

-Prompt reporting of any theft or diversion of any Controlled Substance to all appropriate agencies, including local law enforcement.
+prompt reporting of any theft or diversion of any Controlled Substance to all appropriate agencies, including local law enforcement.

 Distribution of Information on Palliative Care and End-of-life Options.